 Like other boosters, it can only be used with its 5-point harness while on the plane.
 The Finale does offer high-back booster mode, but don’t expect to get much use out of it — this seat isn’t adjustable in booster mode, making it hard to achieve a safe and comfortable seatbelt fit.
 However, for the price, it’s worth it just for its use as a great harnessed seat!

 This lightweight car seat is crazy cool!
 It’s only eight pounds, suuuuper narrow, and TOTALLY foldable.
 This means it’s the smallest car seat on our list!
 If you are looking to make it even more portable, there is an optional add-on travel bag that perfectly fits the seat.
 We love efficiency!

 Some users do report that the Pico is a tough install, especially when you use the vehicle seatbelt instead of the lower anchors.
-The straps also take some getting used to.
+The straps also take some getting used to — they tighten separately at each hip, instead of with a single strap between your child’s feet.
 And the last big complaint we often hear about this seat is that it’s not very supportive for sleeping on those long haul flights.
 This seat is definitely pricey, but it offers a unique convenience that you simply won’t experience anywhere else.
 If you’re the parent of a tiny frequent flyer, this seat provides a tempting solution!